patrickwelch04/VisionVoice/README.md

-# (34) Vision Voice - Empowering the Visually Impaired using AI.
+# (34) Vision Voice - Empowering the Visually Impaired using AI

 Welcome to the **VisionVoice** documentation.